-- Updating our understanding of the Company's contract revenues and cost processes, and controls over the recognition and measurement of contract revenues and costs; - Examining all construction contracts in the current period for contract prices, construction period, terms and other conditions, and compliance; - Evaluating appropriateness of the Company's revenue recognition in relation to its compliance with the requirements of PFRS 15 which include the following: - reviewing and discussing with management significant customer contracts, including contractual terms and conditions to ensure these contracts are appropriately accounted for in accordance with PFRS 15; - evaluating whether the methodology by which management determines the stage of completion for construction contracts is appropriate and consistent with the Company's satisfaction of its performance obligation; and, - determining whether performance obligation is distinct for proper allocation of transaction price. - Testing the schedules of contracts completed and on-going projects as of the end of the reporting period such as, but not limited to, verifying the mathematical accuracy of the schedules, agreeing beginning balances, and recalculating ending balances based on contract costs for the current period; and agreeing contract prices to construction contracts; - Performing detailed analysis of progress billings and actual costs by tracing a sample of transactions throughout the current period to source data to verify the propriety of reported amounts, and verifying the appropriateness of the Company's cut-off procedures on contract revenues; and,

-• Evaluating the sufficiency and adequacy of disclosures in the Company's financial statements in accordance with PFRS.
+- Examining all construction contracts in the current period for contract prices, construction period, terms and other conditions, and compliance; - Evaluating appropriateness of the Company's revenue recognition in relation to its compliance with the requirements of PFRS 15 which include the following: - reviewing and discussing with management all significant customer contracts, including contractual terms and conditions to ensure these contracts are appropriately accounted for in accordance with PFRS 15; - evaluating whether the methodology by which management determines the stage of completion for construction contracts is appropriate and consistent with the Company's satisfaction of its performance obligation; and, - determining whether performance obligation is distinct for proper allocation of transaction price. - Testing the schedules of contracts completed and on-going projects as of the end of the reporting period such as, but not limited to, verifying the mathematical accuracy of the schedules, agreeing beginning balances, and recalculating ending balances based on contract costs for the current period; and agreeing contract prices to construction contracts; - Performing detailed analysis of progress billings and actual costs by tracing transactions throughout the current period to source data to verify the propriety of reported amounts, and verifying the appropriateness of the Company's cut-off procedures on contract revenues and contract costs; and, - Evaluating the sufficiency and adequacy of disclosures in the Company's financial statements in accordance with PFRS.